WebOrigami/docs/src/content/pattern/functionGraph.md

 {{ json pattern-intro/flat/fn }}
 ```

 You can think of an explorable function as a function that can provide a sample output set.
-Here the core `fn` function can actually handle more keys that the graph exposes in its `asyncIterator`, which we can take advantage of later.
+Here the core `fn` function can actually handle more keys that the graph exposes in its `keys`, which we can take advantage of later.

 We can apply our markdown-to-HTML transformation to this virtual graph to create a new virtual graph of HTML.